thomasstrassmann/ingredient5/README.md

 ## Introduction
+Ingredient5 is a django web app that is all about cooking.
+In the app, users have the opportunity to choose and recreate delicious and simple dishes.
+The special thing about the recipes is that each dish consists of 5 ingredients, it is easy to cook and yet particularly delicious.

+So the goal of Ingredient5 is to make chefs of all kinds (whether beginners or professionals) with an empty fridge, look like star chefs....
+And that with minimal effort!

+The application has various features / functions, which are explained in more detail in strategy and features.

 ## Preparation - UX and UXD
+As mentioned in the introduction, the app is aimed at a broad audience.
+Many people unfortunately suffer from lack of time and are not able to eat sensibly.
+Therefore, many people resort to supplements, unhealthy food (mostly fast food), or skip meals altogether.

+Often not only the time to cook is missing, but also the time to even go shopping in the supermarket.
+Ingredient5 tries to fill this gap.
+Simple and delicious meals with a limited fridge are thus possible and excuses regarding unhealthy food should be a thing of the past.

 The **UXD - User Experience Design** was declared and described in advance and includes the 5 panels *strategy, scope, structure, skeleton and surface*.

 ### Strategy
+What makes Ingredient5 special?

+The content:

+The simplicity of the recipes, which make dishes look complex.
+This makes all the recipes easy to implement and meets exactly the nerve of the time, in which no one has the time and leisure to prepare a delicious meal.
+In addition, the dishes are universal, that is, whether they are cooked to eat alone, served to friends, or directly appeal to a large family celebration.

+Associated functions in the app should also lead to a great and intuitive user experience.
+The principles of good UX apply: simple navigation, user feedback, custom settings and a quick sense of achievement.

+The app and its content is also culturally appropriate: it's aimed at cooking amateurs who don't yet know how to cook and need to cook, as well as experienced cooks looking for inspiration.
+No one is excluded.

+To structure the content and make the data retrievable, there are different models, explained in detail in the scope section.

 ---
 ### Scope